PizzaHomicide/Hisame/README.md

   token: ""        # AniList authentication token (managed by Hisame)
 player:
   type: "mpv"      # Player type (mpv or custom)
+  command: "mpv"   # Command to run to start the media player.
-  path: "mpv"      # Path to media player executable
+  path: "mpv"      # Path to media player executable (DEPRECATED:  Use command instead)
   args: ""         # Additional arguments to pass to the player
   translation_type: "sub"  # Preferred translation type (sub or dub)
 logging: